 - leadership roles for youth, Pastoral Plan, the Council

-We will begin with getting to know better in the leadership team with Fr Tony: who is doing what already, improving communication and co-ordinating; clarifying the activities asked of Ministry Team Co-ordinators and seeing they have what they need.
-This will lead to a revised parish Welcome Pack.
+We began in the leadership team with Fr Tony: getting to know who is doing what, improving communication and co-ordination; clarifying the activities asked of Ministry Team Co-ordinators and seeing they have what they need.
+This led to a revised parish Welcome Pack.

 Short formation courses will help people participate to the level they can and find out what they would like to try.
 Obviously giving ministry in the Body of Christ is totally wed to growing in Spirituality, another Missionary Priority.